FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/reference/configuration/user-context.rst

 .. important::

-    If you are using `Symfony2 security <http://symfony.com/doc/current/book/security.html>`_ for the hash generation, make sure that this route is inside the firewall for which you are doing the cache groups.
+    If you are using `Symfony security <http://symfony.com/doc/current/book/security.html>`_ for the hash generation, make sure that this route is inside the firewall for which you are doing the cache groups.